The HDMI cable allows you to connect your Windows laptop to a TV. This enables users to view content on the TV from their computer screens.

 HDMI has become the predominant form of connection in home theatre, including HDTVs, home theater receivers, blu-ray disk players, media players in the network, video projectors, and even cable/satellite boxes.

-Unlike previous norms, HDMI allows audio and video to be sent through a single cable, Thereby making the setup of home theater devices much more accessible, displaying snapshots for families or screen presentations on your television.
-One of HDMI’s goals is to make it easier to link all components using a single video and audio cable together.
+Unlike previous norms, HDMI allows audio and video to be sent through a single cable, Thereby making the setup of home theater devices much more accessible, allowing you to even display snapshots for families or screen presentations on your television.
+One of the benefits of the HDMI is to make it easier to link all components using a single cable.

 Ways to Fix Resolution on Computer to TV HDMI

 You can face problems in the resolution settings on the PC as long you’ve adjusted the aspect ratio and the screen now suits the TV.
-To adjust your resolution levels, you may need to access your PC display options if you have problems with the resolution settings on your PC.
+To adjust your resolution levels, you may need to access your PC display options.

 1. Fixing Resolution on Windows to TV HDMI

-When you try to link your screen to a television, you can find the picture to appear blurred or smaller than it should.
-The solution is to know the desired resolution for your TV.
+When you try to link your screen to a television, you might find that the picture appears blurred or smaller than it should.
+The solution is to first know the best resolution for your TV.

 To change the resolution of your screen, follow the steps below.